fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl5.rst

 code for the loop body.
 To begin with, we move the insertion point and create the PHI node for the loop induction variable.
 Since we already know the incoming value for the starting value, we add it to the Phi node.
-Note that the Phi will eventually get a second value for the backedge, but we can't set it up yet (because it doesn't exist!).
+Note that the Phi will eventually getValue a second value for the backedge, but we can't set it up yet (because it doesn't exist!).

 .. code-block:: ocaml